 Your financial aid will be awarded based on full-time enrollment which is 12 or more credit hours (10 hours for graduate students).
 However, you may choose to enroll in fewer courses each term of your entire academic career or simply find yourself as a part-time student for an occasional term.
-In all cases, your financial aid will automatically adjust on your eBill to match your registration through the 15th day of the term.
-In rare cases, your total aid eligibility may adjust with a part-time budget adjustment.

 Students attending less than full-time are categorized broadly as part-time for that term.
 For financial aid purposes, sub-categories of half-time and less than half-time are used to define financial aid fund eligibility.

 The chart below can assist you in planning how your aid funds will adjust based on your enrollment.
 Use it with the term breakdown of your financial aid award offer to view the full-time (or 100%) amount.
 Calculate how your aid will decrease for non-full-time terms and, as always, project your tuition costs for those same terms to anticipate any out-of-pocket expenses you may have.

 While your aid may not adjust immediately with a specific enrollment change, all aid will be re-evaluated by the 15th day of the term to determine your term aid eligibility.